ColumPaget/getlock/README.md

 -a <n>	 Abandon running program/script after 'n' seconds, kill all subprocesses and exit, useful if script 'hangs' -b       Fork into background when got lock
--d       delete lockfile when done
+-d       Delete lockfile when done
 -n       'nohup', ignore SIGHUP
--nohup   ignore SIGHUP
+-nohup   Ignore SIGHUP
--w       wait for lock (default is do not wait)
+-w       Wait for lock (default is do not wait)
--t <n>   timeout <n> secs on wait (default is wait forever if -w used) -s       SAFE MODE, do not write pid into file
+-t <n>   Timeout <n> secs on wait (default is wait forever if -w used) -i <n>   Wait <n> secs between runs of program.
+See 'RUN INTERVAL' below.
+-s       SAFE MODE, do not write pid into file
 -C       Close on exec, this prevents lockfiles being inherited by the child process.
 -D       Debug.
 Print what you're doing.
 -S       Silent.
 No error messages.
 -F       Run specified program if can't get lock
 -N       NO PROGRAM, just lock files, use with -w
--X       execute program even if lock fails!
+-X       Execute program even if lock fails!
 -g <n>   Gracetime, wait <n> secs before doing kills -k       Send SIGTERM to lockfile owner
 -K       Send SIGKILL (kill -9) to lockfile owner